Ever wondered where rats go during the day?

 Where Rats Live – Their Nest

 The small rodent spends most of the day sleeping in a nest.
-Rats build their nests from items like paper, twigs, pieces of fabric, and other foraged items.
+Rats build their nests from paper, twigs, pieces of fabric, and other foraged items.

-If you took a look in the rat’s nest, you might notice rats scavenged many of these items from across the house.
+If you looked in the rat’s nest, you might notice rats scavenged many of these items across the house.

-There might be one or several rats’ nests located throughout your house or apartment.
+One or several rats’ nests might be located throughout your house or apartment.

 Rats burrow deep and can cause damage under your home, so you need to smoke these out when you find them!
 Check your yard and garden for telltale signs.